 8. Pour some rv antifreeze down each drain, then cover with drain plugs.

-9. Also pour some antifreeze into the toilet bowl, then flush, and top up a little more inside the bowl to protect the valve inside.
+9. Also pour a cupful of antifreeze into the toilet bowl, then flush, and top up a little more inside the bowl to protect the valve inside.

 This helps keep the grey and black water tanks, p traps and lines from freezing in case there’s still some water present.

-Just be sure to drain the black and grey tanks completely before winter sets in.
+Just be sure to drain a complete RV water system including black and grey tanks completely before winter sets in.

 You are done!
 And are free to change your wet shoes and head into town.